Rent to Buy

-Should a service charge be payable for your property, you will be provided with a breakdown of the works included in the costs.
+Should a service charge be payable for your property, you'll be provided with a breakdown of the works included in the costs.
 Your rent will be calculated to ensure that the rent including any service charge does not exceed 80 percent of the open market rent.

-You will need to pay the service charge while you are our customer.
-The service charge will also be payable once you purchase your home on either a freehold or shared ownership basis and we will provide you with an up-to- date schedule at that time.
+You'll need to pay the service charge while you're our customer.
+The service charge will also be payable once you purchase your home on either a freehold or shared ownership basis and we'll provide you with an up-to- date schedule at that time.

-If you choose to purchase your home, you will be liable for the following costs:
+If you choose to purchase your home, you'll be liable for the following costs:

-If buying on a Shared Ownership basis, you will be liable for:
+If buying on a Shared Ownership basis, you'll be liable for:

-If you decide to end your tenancy and move out of your home, you will be liable for:
+If you decide to end your tenancy and move out of your home, you'll be liable for:

 - Removal costs

-- Any costs for damage or repairs, which will be deducted from your security deposit
+- Any costs for damage or repairs, which'll be deducted from your security deposit.

-- Any rent or service charge arrears, which will need to be cleared before the end of your tenancy.
+- Any rent or service charge arrears, which'll need to be cleared before the end of your tenancy.

-An Assured Shorthold Tenancy will be granted, which will run on a periodic basis, for a maximum period of five years.
+An Assured Shorthold Tenancy will be granted, which'll run on a periodic basis for a maximum period of five years.
 The agreement will be fixed for the first six months.

 Only applicants approved for Rent to Buy and included in the application can live in the property.
 Sub-letting is not permitted within the terms of the tenancy agreement.
 You must notify us of any change to the household details during the tenancy period.

-As your landlord, Longhurst Group is responsible for maintaining the property under the terms of the tenancy agreement.
-When you move into your home, you will be provided with a handover pack, which will include instructions on how to report a repair or property defect to us.
+As your landlord, we're responsible for maintaining the property under the terms of the tenancy agreement.
+When you move into your home, you'll be provided with a handover pack, which'll include instructions on how to report a repair or property defect to us.

 Once you move into your home, you’ll be provided with a handover pack which should provide all the information you require.
 You’ll also be given access to set up a ‘My Account’ profile.

 Firstly, a valuation by a RICS Chartered Surveyor will be required.
-Longhurst Group will arrange for the valuation to be undertaken on your behalf and you will be responsible for the cost.
+We'll arrange for the valuation to be undertaken on your behalf and you'll be responsible for the cost.
 The valuation will confirm the current open market valuation of the property.
-We will check to ensure that this isn’t less than the initial value detailed within your Option Agreement and that we’re able to sell the property to you.

-If you live in a house, you will be able to buy the freehold of the property.
+If you live in a house, you'll be able to buy the freehold of the property.
 If your home is an apartment, the property will be sold on a leasehold basis and a lease will be granted.

-Should you proceed to buy your home, we will require an Agreement in Principal (AIP) from your mortgage lender, confirming that you’re able to secure a mortgage.
+Should you proceed to buy your home, we'll require an Agreement in Principal (AIP) from your mortgage lender, confirming that you’re able to secure a mortgage.

-Under the terms of the Option Agreement, prior to the end of the five year term, we may agree to sell a share in the property to you on a shared ownership basis (subject to further eligibility and affordability checks being undertaken).
-You will not be able to purchase your home outright until the end of the five-year term.
+Under the terms of the Option Agreement, prior to the end of the five-year term we may agree to sell a share in the property to you on a Shared Ownership basis (subject to further eligibility and affordability checks being undertaken).
+You'll not be able to purchase your home outright until the end of the five-year term.

-If you decide not to purchase the property or are unable to purchase the property due to your current circumstances, notice will be served to end the tenancy agreement, under the terms of the Option Agreement.
+If you decide not to purchase the property or are unable to purchase the property due to your current circumstances, we can choose to serve notice to end the tenancy agreement under the terms of the Option Agreement.

-During the five year period, we will contact you on an annual basis to review your financial status and check that Rent to Buy is still suitable for your needs.
+During the five-year period, we'll aim to contact you on an annual basis to review your financial status and check that Rent to Buy is still suitable for your needs.

-You will be unable to end your tenancy agreement within the first six months.
-After this time, you will need to contact us and complete a Tenancy Termination Form, giving no less than one month’s notice to end your tenancy.
+You'll be unable to end your tenancy agreement within the first six months.
+After this time, you'll need to contact us and complete a Tenancy Termination Form, giving no less than one month’s notice to end your tenancy.

-We will then arrange for the required end of tenancy inspections to be carried out.
-You must ensure that the property is returned to us in the same condition as when you moved in and that your rent account is not in arrears.
+We'll then arrange for the required end of tenancy inspections to be carried out.
+You must ensure that the property is returned to us in the same condition as when you moved in and that your rent account isn't in arrears.

-If your circumstances change and you’re no longer able to fulfil the Rent to Buy agreement, we would strongly advise that you contact us at the earliest opportunity.
+If your circumstances change and you’re no longer able to fulfil the Rent to Buy agreement, we'd strongly advise that you contact us at the earliest opportunity.

-Rent to Buy customers are not eligible to apply for either of the following schemes:
+Rent to Buy customers aren't eligible to apply for any of the following schemes: